Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Does Car Insurance Cover Flood Damage

 Now, the burning question: does car insurance cover flood damage?
 The answer depends on the type of coverage you have.
-In general, comprehensive coverage is the type of insurance that protects your vehicle from non-collision incidents, including flood damage.
+In general, comprehensive is the type of insurance that protects your vehicle from non-collision incidents, including flood damage.
 Comprehensive coverage is an optional add-on to your basic car insurance policy, but it is highly recommended, especially if you live in an area prone to flooding.

 Comprehensive coverage typically covers damages caused by natural disasters, such as floods, hurricanes, or tornadoes.
 However, it’s always important to review your policy to understand the specific terms and conditions regarding flood damage coverage.
 Insurance companies may have certain or exclusions depending on your location and the severity of the flood.